edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 We are defining some common variables here as constant, which is fine.
 The interesting bit is the 'extern spritesheet', this tells anyone that includes game.h that a sprite-sheet exists 'somewhere".
 That somewhere is main.cpp, and the compiler will figure this out for us when we need to access it from ship.cpp.
 What do you think you need to do now to fix the errors in the ship.cpp file?

-**Remember to reload CMake via Zero\_check to add our new files to the build**
+**Remember to reload CMake via ZERO\_CHECK to add our new files to the build - if this doesn't work you can always do it via the CMake GUI too**

 ### Test out the code

 As Ship is an abstract class, we can't create one.
-Ee can only create a concrete class derived from it.
-We can reference it as pointer however, due to how c++ polymorphism works.
+We can only create a concrete class derived from it.
+We can reference it as pointer however, due to how C++ polymorphism works.
 Add the following to the top of your main.cpp

 ```cpp
 //main.cpp